 I rely on a variety of sources to measure my dependent variable.
 One of these is newspaper articles.
 While I would prefer to use mostly articles originating from Hungary, this is difficult given the ongoing assault on freedom of the press in that country as well as the fact that I have no knowledge of the Hungarian language.
 Instead, I will rely on international news outlets like the BBC, the Economist, and major European and American papers.
-More specifically, I will use articles like Hungary's Media Battle 'Economic Pressure, Intimidation53 from the BBC and Hungary Economy: Media Tax Revives Worries Over Tax Policy54 from the Economist Intelligence Unit.
-Beyond newspapers, Reports from democracy monitoring organizations such as Freedom House55 also provide critical data for operationalizing my dependent variable.
-Finally, I use speeches by Hungarian Prime Minister Viktor Orban, such as his infamous "illiberal democracy" speech, 56 as a data source for my dependent variable.
+More specifically, I will use articles like "Hungary's Media Battle 'Economic Pressure, Intimidation" ("'Hungary's Media Battle 'Economic Pressure, Intimidation,'" BBC Monitoring Media, July 8, 2014) and "Hungary Economy: Media Tax Revives Worries Over Tax Policy" ("Hungary Economy: Media Tax Revives Worries Over Tax Policy," Economist Intelligence Unit, June 18, 2014).
+Beyond newspapers, reports from democracy monitoring organizations such as Freedom House also provide critical data for operationalizing my dependent variable ("Hungary Country Report," 2017).
+Finally, I use speeches by Hungarian Prime Minister Viktor Orban, such as his infamous "illiberal democracy" speech, as a data source for my dependent variable ("Prime Minister Viktor Orbán's Speech at the 25th Bálványos Summer Free University and Student Camp," July 26, 2014).